masakhane-io/masakhane-mt/initiatives.md

 # Initiatives

 Every week we have more ideas, and more impromptu projects that emerge.
 Keen on any initiatives?
-Join our slack and find the respective group
+Join our slack and find the respective group.

+Working on a Masakhane initiative that is not listed here?
+Please add it with a PR :heart:

 | Initiative                     | Description                                                                                                            | Slack Group            |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------------|------------------------|